-11-17.
-BANK DEPOSITS
+16. BANK DEPOSITS

 Bank deposits in California banks which have a minimum short-term rating of A-1, or its equivalent or higher, by a NRSRO.
-Bank deposits are required to be collateralized as specified under Government Code section 53630.
 The Treasurer shall draft and execute a contract describing provisions for bank deposits.

-11-18.
-DERIVATIVES
+17. DERIVATIVES